 Skippy Park Recreation Precinct

-In 2001 Caloundra City Council purchased land on Old Landsborough Road, Landsborough, for the purpose of providing sport and recreation areas.
+In 2001, the former Caloundra City Council purchased land on Old Landsborough Road, Landsborough, to provide sport and recreation areas.
 Locals refer to this land as Skippy Park and it has been a work in progress since late 2009.

 The Skippy Park concept plan was developed in partnership with local communities, and forms part of the Hinterland Recreation Study.
 The concept plan will guide the development of Skippy Park.